Sienci-Labs/Resources/atc/atc-assembly/atc-tool-rack-and-tls.md

    Route the **rack sensor cable** through the cable clips in the crossbeams.

-         Note: This is different from the TLS cable, making sure you are using the correct cable.
+   > This is different from the TLS cable, make sure you are using the correct cable.

    ![](/_images/_atc/_atc_assembly/_toolrack/atc_assembly_tool-cableroute.jpeg){.aligncenter .size-medium}